Drugs warning after death of 34-year-old

 They have appealed for information from anyone who was at a house in Northland Road, Moneymore, on Sunday night.

-Det Ch Insp Brian Foster said a post-mortem examination had yet to take place.
+Detective Chief Inspector Brian Foster said a post-mortem examination had yet to take place.

 "Our investigation is at an early stage but we believe that drugs may be a factor in both incidents," he said.